watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 ### Limited Time Test

 Running an open beta takes time and energy away from development as developers must respond to feedback and interact with their community.
-A lower-impact alternative is the limited time test.
-In this method, developers plan for an open access beta test during a specific time frame, such as a key weekend or week.
-An experience is opened and closed based off the time.
-Similar to the open access beta, the experience should be playable, generally bug-free, but can lack content.
+A lower-impact alternative is the limited-time test.
+In this method, developers plan for an open-access beta test during a specific time frame, such as a key weekend or week.
+An experience is opened and closed based on the time.
+Similar to the open access beta, the experience should be playable, and generally bug-free, but can lack content.

-To launch the limited time test, we advise developers to advertise the event.
-Developers can use experience (See [Announcements](../../production/promotion/growing-your-audience.md#announcing-updates)), group, and social media announcements to communicate when the experience will be temporarily opened.
+To launch the limited-time test, we advise developers to advertise the event.
+Developers can use experience (See [Announcements](../../production/promotion/growing-your-audience.md#announcing-updates)), group and social media announcements to communicate when the experience will be temporarily opened.

 <table>
 <thead>